AnomalyJx/WebWhot/README.md

 ## Features

 - Single-player offline mode against AI opponents.
+[Not Done]
 - Multiplayer mode with the option to host or join a game.
+[Coming Soon]
 - Sound effects and background music.
 - Instructions and game options.